shazahm1/WP-Syntax/README.txt

   font-size setting in the default css to thwart complaints about small sizes caused by other default WP themes;

-**0.7** : Automaticaly included common styles without requiring manual theme customization [Christian Heim]; Added support for adding a custom wp-syntax.css stylesheet to a theme;
+**0.7** : Automatically included common styles without requiring manual theme customization [Christian Heim]; Added support for adding a custom wp-syntax.css stylesheet to a theme;